hperrin/svelte-material-ui/THEMING.md

 ## Dark Mode

 The best way to implement a dark mode is to recompile the Sass with a different theme.
 This involves running the same code through your bundler again with a different Sass configuration.
-The demo site accomplishes this within Sapper by using the following modified code from the Sapper installation instructions.
+The website accomplishes this within Sapper by using the following modified code from the Sapper installation instructions.

 ```js
 import fs from 'fs';